pendulum-project/nts-pool-draft/draft-venhoek-nts-pool.md

 ## Error handling

 To avoid giving multiple downstream time sources access to the key material of the end user, it is important that the keys extracted from the TLS session between the user and the pool are sent to at most one downstream time source.
 If an error occurs after sending the Fixed Key Request record, either with the TLS connection between the pool and the downstream time source, or by being explicitly reported by the downstream time source to the pool, the pool SHOULD return an error to the user.
-Retrying with a different downstream time source may unintentionally leave the user vulnerable to the operator of the originally selected downstream time source.
+Retrying with a different downstream time source during the same TLS session may unintentionally leave the user vulnerable to the operator of the originally selected downstream time source.

 # IANA Considerations